 We do everything we can to produce the best pork we can, and we love being able to share our labor of love with our community.

 Our pigs are raised outside in the sunshine on pasture free to eat all the grass and hay that they can.

-We use a local processor so they don't spend more than 30 minutes riding in a trailer.
+We use a local processor so they don't spend hours riding in a trailer.